The “Rifkin Madness”

 Rescue Team One, led by Second Mate Imwep, headed back up to the river clearing in Zone Two, stopping for several moments as a herd of duckbills charged down Zone Two’s path.
 Rescue Team Two, led by Doctor Arkru, followed Rifkin’s path into Zone One, discovering, after dodging a similar herd themselves, a portion of the river which Collection Team One had missed: a small lake created by a lava flow that had solidified and nearly shut off a sector of the waterway.
 A giant sauropod shared the water with juvenile long-necks.
 The banks of the waterway teamed with small long-necked bipeds, club-tails, and the crested cousins of the duckbills.

 Whenever possible, all four crawlers were driven at their maximum speed, twenty-five miles per hour, which was often reduced to barely ten miles per hour because of the chuckholes and debris lying in their paths.
 As Remgen and Zorig drove their teams up and down the beaten paths, they discovered a commotion they had noticed before but had never gotten used to during their expeditions.
 The busy jungle thoroughfare was crossed repeatedly by small furtive runners and flyers.
 A slow moving club-tail emerged unexpectedly from the bushes causing Zorig to jam on his breaks.
 Once, so typical of single-minded killers, a pair a juvenile of leapers chased a young bone-head in front of Remgen’s crawler across Zone Two’s path.
 Many of the rescuers hoped, but did not believe, that Rifkin also would emerge from the bushes, so they could all go back to ship and get out of their clunky suits.
 Most of them had learned that the jungle wasn’t like the meadow or forest edge.
 The air in the dense foliage was thick with tiny flying segmented creatures.
 The forest floor was alive with all manner of creeping and crawling things.
 Mingled in with the constant movement and cacophony of jungle sounds were sights and sounds they had never noticed before.
-Hissing, clicking, croaking, and gurgling sounds joined the normal hoots, chirps, snorts, and trumpeting from the darkened trees: an unrelenting din amongst a ceaseless hord of living things.
+Hissing, clicking, croaking, and gurgling sounds joined the normal hoots, chirps, snorts, and trumpeting from the darkened trees: an unrelenting din amongst a ceaseless horde of living things.

 All four crawlers carried in their holds force field trap poles that could be used as missiles, although only Zither, Illiakim, and Vimml had actually seen one of them used as a bomb.
 Added canisters of air, life support system repair kits, first aid supplies, and stretchers were included in each crawler in case an emergency arose or if Rifkin was found.
 To allow extra space for him if he was injured, each crawler had been emptied of its containers.
 The stretchers would be tied aft of each vehicle to carry him in the hold after rescuers secured him in place with straps.
 Despite the teams’ organization and readiness for this search, only Arkru, of all the rescuers, believed that Rifkin would actually be found.

-While the search for Rifkin moved forward, Urlum, Zorig’s kid sister, immersed herself in her duties as a lab assistant, which included analyzing vials of blood, tissue slides, and peatrie dishes smeared with the hair, feathers, and spore of the specimens in the ark.
+While the search for Rifkin moved forward, Urlum, Zorig’s kid sister, immersed herself in her duties as a lab assistant, which included analyzing vials of blood, tissue slides, and petri dishes smeared with the hair, feathers, and spore of the specimens in the ark.
 Like everyone else aboard ship, Urlum found it very difficult to concentrate.
 Her concern for the safety of Rifkin and now for her brother made the communication center on the bridge irresistible.
 After leaving her workbench in the laboratory, she made her way once more up to the bridge and stood at the sidelines hoping to hear good news from the rescue teams.
 The same confusion of voices and background of static blared from the radio.
 Orix, who sat watch at the bridge, glanced back irritably at the idling crewmembers and students seeking news about their friends.
 Because of the extraordinary circumstances, he said nothing to the crewmembers and students, but, after a short while, gently rose up and motioned them off of the bridge.
 Not suspecting that more dreadful news was about to break on the bridge, Urlum reluctantly walked back to her bench to continue the assignment given to her by the professor.
 It was the third time this morning she had made the futile trip.

-Rescue Team Four, after travelling on what Zorig believed was the correct path, was about to provide the aliens with their second altercation with earthlings and their first major disaster of the mission.
+Rescue Team Four, after traveling on what Zorig believed was the correct path, was about to provide the aliens with their second altercation with earthlings and their first major disaster of the mission.
 On the beaten path leading deep into the forest, Zorig, the most reluctant of all the leaders, drove the crawler over the bumpy path with the same hope as Rescue Team Three: Rifkin would appear suddenly out of the jungle, and they could all go home.
 A viewing scope was slung over his shoulder and banged rhythmically on his gas canisters each time the wheels of the crawler hit a chuckhole.
 Hobi, who road shotgun, thought of himself as being second-in-command and carried his weapon as a warrior, barely able to wait until he might bag his first alien beast.
 Everyone in Rescue Team Four carried a stunner.
 The two nervous technicians, Ibris and Tobit, who sat in the back seat, brandished their weapons less confidently in their tiny gloves.
 All members of Rescue Team Four shuddered at the thought of using “Rifkin’s bombs.”

 the small team passed through the leafy jungle tunnel, they were aware of